grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

 Create or reset the notification policy tree in your Grafana instance(s).

 1. Create a notification policy in Grafana.
-1. Use the [Alerting provisioning API][alerting_provisioning] export endpoints to download a provisioning file for your notification policy.
+1. Use the [Alerting provisioning API](ref:alerting_provisioning) export endpoints to download a provisioning file for your notification policy.
 1. Copy the contents into a YAML or JSON configuration file in the default provisioning directory or in your configured directory.

    Example configuration files can be found below.